 Cosc – The National Office for the Prevention of Domestic, Sexual and Gender-based Violence endeavours to ensure the delivery of a well co-ordinated ‘whole of Government’ response to domestic, sexual and gender-based violence.
 The work of Cosc covers issues relating to domestic and sexual violence against women and men, including older people in the community.

 Cosc’s role covers co-ordination across the justice, health, housing, education, family support and community sectors.
 This work includes close interaction with non-governmental organisations (NGOs) supported by Government funds.

-Cosc is an executive office of the Department of Justice and Equality, established in 2007.
 Cosc is an Irish word and means "to stop" or "to prevent", and comes from the Irish name of the office.